shpatg/life-assignment/src/colorful-button/README.md

 Add a click event listener to the button and when the first time the button is clicked the color changes to grey.
+Each time the button is clicked, set its style.backgroundColor property to a new value.